-The in-season recreational accountability measure currently in place is triggered when recreational landings meet, or are projected to meet, the recreational ACL.
-The post-season accountability measure is triggered by an overage of the recreational ACL, an overage of the total (commercial and recreational) ACL, and an overfished determination for the stock.
+The in-season recreational accountability measure (AM) currently in place is triggered when recreational landings meet, or are projected to meet, the recreational ACL.
+The post-season AM is triggered by an overage of the recreational ACL, an overage of the total (commercial and recreational) ACL, and an overfished determination for the stock.
 If those criteria are met, a payback of the overage and a reduction in next year's fishing season are implemented.
-These accountability measures have not been triggered for blueline tilefish despite overages of the recreational ACL.
+These AM have not been triggered for blueline tilefish despite overages of the recreational ACL.
 The in-season AM has not been triggered due to landings estimates not being available until after the season closes.
 Overages of the recreational ACL have not been corrected because blueline tilefish are currently not overfished.
-Hence, the Council intends to re-evaluate the system of accountability measures for the recreational sector and consider modification to recreational management measures.
+Hence, the Council is re-evaluating the system of accountability measures for the recreational sector and considering modification to recreational management measures.